Skip to main content

 Restricted documents have been pulled from their original folders and placed in separate boxes so that patrons can view the files in which these documents were originally found.
 A sheet of acid-free paper with a brief notation denotes the original place of these restricted documents in the folders.

-The 2023-0040-UA accession was divided between a paige box and an oversized folder.
+The 2023-0040-UA accession was re-housed into a paige box and an acid -free oversized folder.
 Posters and files were placed in chronological order.
-Folded posters were flattened.
+Folded posters were unfolded.

 Title